-Vector Wealth Management’s client base consists of nearly 1,000 client accounts, and 99% of them belong to individuals with and without a high net worth.
+Vector Wealth Management’s client base consists of a ton of client accounts, and almost all of them belong to individuals with and without a high net worth.
 Aside from individual investors, the firm can work with trusts, estates, business owners, pension plans, profit-sharing plans, charitable organizations and state and local government entities.

 Vector Wealth Management generally requires new clients to have at least $500,000 in investable assets to join the firm.
 Under certain circumstances, though, the firm may waive this stipulation.

 Vector Wealth Management offers a number of advisory services.
 These include:

 - Wealth management